John C. Raaen Jr.: Vietnam War and retirement

 During his career, Raaen played a pivotal role in establishing the Joint Munitions & Lethality Life Cycle Management Command (JM&L LCMC), ensuring that the Army maintained a competitive edge in developing cutting-edge munitions and weapons systems.
 Raaen also played a key role in the establishment of the Single Manager for Conventional Ammunition (SMCA) system, a revolutionary structure that centralized the management of ammunition across all branches of the U.S. military.
 This system, which remains in place today, improved the efficiency and effectiveness of ammunition supply chains.

 Raaen talks to the French press at the Pointe du Hoc, Omaha Beach reenactment, as part of D-Day 75, June 5, 2019.

 Following his retirement from the Army, Raaen's legacy continued to be honored within the U.S. Army.
 In recognition of his pioneering work in ammunition and ordnance management.
 He was inducted into the U.S. Army Ordnance Corps Hall of Fame in 2009 and the Ammunition Hall of Fame in 2014.
 Raaen's contributions to military logistics, ordnance, and munitions continue to serve as a model for modern Army operations.
 In 2022, 78 years after D-Day, the Army Rangers were given a Congressional Gold Medal for "their extraordinary service during World War II".
 At the time, Raaen was one of only 13 of the nearly 7,000 Rangers who served in World War II who were still living.

 In 2012, he published his memoir, Intact: A First-Hand Account of the D-Day Invasion from a Fifth Rangers Company Commander, offering detailed insights into the Omaha Beach landing and Ranger operations during the Normandy invasion.
 As of April 22, 2025, Raaen resides in Central Florida and is 103 years old.
 According to the American Veterans Center, he is the last surviving U.S. Army Ranger officer from the first wave of D-Day landings on Omaha Beach.

 Awards and decorations

-Major General Raaen's awards and decorations include:
+Major General Raaen's military awards and decorations include: